ajnart/homarr-docs/docs/introduction/installation.md

 :::note

 Portainer will mount the configuration files and icons to your host machine.
 Please make sure to replace ``<your-path>`` from the docker run command with your desired storage location.
-The path must be absolute.
+The path must be absolute and you cannot mount the volumes to the same location.

 :::